 New Relic operates in the United Kingdom through its subsidiary New Relic UK Ltd. and in Australia through its subsidiary New Relic Australia Pty Ltd.

 Operations and Risks

 Overall, due to the nature of New Relic's business as a developer and provider of a software platform, New Relic considers itself to be low risk with respect to modern slavery practices in its operations.
 This is based on an assessment of New Relic's geographical footprint against the Global Slavery Index's list of high, medium and low risk countries.
-New Relic primarily operates in lower geographic risk countries, including in the United States, Europe, Australia and South Korea.
-New Relic also operates in Singapore which is recognized by the Global Slavery Index as medium risk.
+New Relic primarily operates in lower geographic risk countries and regions, including in the United States, Europe, Australia, Japan, and South Korea.
+New Relic also operates in Singapore, Israel, and India, which are recognized by the Global Slavery Index as medium risk.

 New Relic's workforce is primarily made up of skilled full-time permanent employees, which further supports our low-risk status.
 New Relic does, however, engage some contractors, which is addressed further below.

 New Relic’s suppliers primarily provide us with software, software-as-a-service, professional services, and finished physical products, such as computer hardware, office equipment, and related goods.
 New Relic does not directly manufacture goods, supplies or physical products.

 Overall, due to the nature of New Relic’s software business and taking into account modern slavery risk factors, New Relic considers itself to be low risk with respect to slavery and human trafficking issues in its supply chain.
 However, New Relic recognizes that risks of modern slavery and human trafficking can exist for global organizations, especially with regards to supplies to the IT and software sector linked to electrical product manufacturing, which is a known high-risk sector.